The Dick Van Dyke Show

-The Dick Van Dyke Show is an American television sitcom created by Carl Reiner that initially aired on CBS from October 3, 1961 to June 1, 1966, with a total of 158 half-hour episodes spanning five seasons.
+The Dick Van Dyke Show is an American sitcom created by Carl Reiner that initially aired on CBS from October 3, 1961, to June 1, 1966, with a total of 158 half-hour episodes spanning five seasons.
 It was produced by Calvada Productions in association with the CBS Television Network, and was shot at Desilu Studios.
 Other producers included Bill Persky and Sam Denoff.
 The music for the show's theme song was written by Earle Hagen.